Martchus/arch-repo-manager/README.md

         * Cyclic dependencies can not be added to a batch.
 A list of cyclic "leftovers" is emitted if those exist and that is considered a failure.
 If this is the case you need to add a bootstrap package to break the cycle.
-The build system is not clever enough to pull a bootstrap package automatically into the build so it must be specified explicitely.
-E.g. to build `mingw-w64-freetype2` and `mingw-w64-harfbuzz` one needs to add `mingw-w64-freetype2-bootstrap` explicitely to the list of packages to be built.
+The build system is not clever enough to pull a bootstrap package automatically into the build so it must be specified explicitly.
+E.g. to build `mingw-w64-freetype2` and `mingw-w64-harfbuzz` one needs to add `mingw-w64-freetype2-bootstrap` explicitly to the list of packages to be built.
     * Specify exactly one destination database.
 The built packages are added to this database.
     * Specify source databases.
         * All packages contained by the source databases are considered as "given" and not pulled